Shake Keane: Later career

-His musical career was set aside in the early 1970s, as he returned to St Vincent in 1972 to take up a government position as director of culture, remaining in the post until 1975.
+Keane's musical career was set aside in the early 1970s, as he returned to St Vincent in 1972 to take up a government position as director of culture, remaining in the post until 1975.
 Afterwards, he turned to teaching as his main profession, while continuing to write poetry.
 His collection One a Week with Water (1979) won the prestigious Cuban Casa de las Américas prize for poetry.

 In 1981, Keane moved to New York City, settling the Bedford-Stuyvesant section of Brooklyn.
 He did not return full-time to music until 1989, when he rejoined Michael Garrick and his old band mates Coleridge Goode and Bobby Orr for a tour in honour of Joe Harriott.
-In 1991 Keane appeared in a BBC Arena documentary with the Jamaican poet Linton Kwesi Johnson, filmed by Anthony Wall.
+In 1991, Keane appeared in a BBC Arena documentary with the Jamaican poet Linton Kwesi Johnson, filmed by Anthony Wall.

 Death and legacy

 In the 1990s, Keane remained based in Brooklyn.
 He had reestablished contact with Margaret Bynoe, an academic who also hailed from St Vincent.
 They married and set up home together in 1991.
-Thanks to an old friend and colleague from the BBC in the 1950s, Eric Bye, Keane established a regular pattern of work in Norway from 1991 to his death.
+Thanks to an old friend and colleague from the BBC in the 1950s, Erik Bye, Keane established a regular pattern of work in Norway from 1991 to his death.
 He contributed music to Norwegian television and stage productions for the next few years, also touring the country playing jazz.
-It was while preparing for one such tour that he became ill, subsequently dying from stomach cancer on 11 November 1997 in Oslo, at the age of 70.
+It was while preparing for one such tour that he became ill, subsequently dying from stomach cancer on 11 November 1997 in Bergen, at the age of 70.

 In 2003, he was honoured by his country with the unveiling of a life-size bust at the Peace Memorial Hall in Kingstown.

 The authoritative collection to date of Shake Keane's poetry is The Angel Horn – Shake Keane (1927–1997) Collected Poems, published by House of Nehesi Publishers in 2005 and launched that same year at the St. Martin Book Fair to an audience of more than 200 guests.
 Keane himself had selected the poems for inclusion but died before publication.
 The book was seen through to publication by his widow, Margaret Bynoe.
 According to Vincentian author Dr. Adrian Fraser, "The Angel Horn is vintage Shake Keane, … spanning a period of 40 years … the best of Keane."

 The biography Riff: The Shake Keane Story, by Philip Nanton, was published in January 2021 by Papillote Press.